The What Ifs of Travel

 What if the Airline Loses My Luggage

-The first thing you need to do is contact your airline’s baggage office, in the baggage claim area.
-File the bag-claim form they give you and ask about their policy for reimbursing you for lost toiletries and other essentials.
-Most bags are recovered and will be delivered to you (at home, a hotel, wherever) at the airlines expense, so make sure you stay polite.
+Before leaving the airport, the first thing you need to do is contact your airline’s baggage office, located in the baggage claim area.
+File the lost bag form they give you and ask about their policy for reimbursing you for lost toiletries and other essentials.
+Also verify how to contact them for follow up and the hours they can be reached.
+Most bags are recovered and will be delivered to you (at home, a hotel, wherever) at the airline’s expense, so make sure you stay polite.
 Minimize the inconvenience of lost luggage by seeing our packing tips.

 About 2% of delayed luggage disappears forever.
 If your bag vanishes for good, there’s a form you can fill out that itemizes what was inside.

-Remember not to pack valuables such as, cash, jewelry, artwork, or electronics in your checked luggage.
-The airlines are not liable to reimburse you for these items.
+Remember not to pack valuables such as cash, jewelry, artwork, or electronics in your checked luggage.
+The airlines typically don’t reimburse for these items.
+Reimbursement amounts are usually minimal.
+Best to have trip insurance as a fall back.

 When All Else Fails: